-1.3 The University's research degrees are awarded to students who have satisfied a team of specially appointed examiners that both the thesis (including portfolio of creative / published work) and the oral defence of that thesis demonstrate that they have achieved the learning outcomes appropriate to the award sought, as specified in the QAA Framework for Higher Education Qualifications.
+1.2 The University's research degrees are awarded to students who have satisfied a team of specially appointed Examiners that both the thesis and the oral defence of that thesis demonstrate that they have achieved the learning outcomes appropriate to the award sought, as specified in the QAA Framework for Higher Education Qualifications.
 Examiners are asked to confirm in their final report that students have met the learning outcomes for the award.

-Required Learning Outcomes:
+Required Learning Outcomes for the Award of MD